-Purchases should be planned, in advance and be supportive of school goals.
-General Fund purchases are handled by Kristi Davidson.
-Please see her with any questions.
-Reimbursements MUST be pre-approved.
+☐ Purchases should be planned in advance and be supportive of school goals. ☐ General Fund purchases are handled by the Office Manager.
+Please see them with any questions Reimbursements MUST be pre-approved.
 Do not make a purchase without getting the proper approval.